onlysomsubhra/transunionkenya/README.md

-# This is Send Sms using ONFON gateway for Kenya #
+# This is ONFON SMS API for Kenya #